This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Requests must include the following:

 The student will then need to submit all required documents and fees to the State of New Jersey Department of the Treasury, Division of Revenue and Enterprise Services.
-Please click here to be redirected to the State of New Jersey website for more information about what is required by the State of New Jersey to process the apostille request.
+Please visit the State of New Jersey website for more information about what is required by the State of New Jersey to process the apostille request.

 International students residing outside the United States will be permitted to attempt to earn credit through testing.
 United States and international citizens living abroad (both enrolled and non-enrolled) may request approval to register for TECEP® examinations.
 Such approval will ordinarily be based on the student’s ability to arrange an administration that makes use of examination sites approved by Thomas Edison State University.
 All tests must be proctored by a full-time faculty member or an academic dean at an approved American university abroad, or with an approved DSST/DANTES, CLEP or TOEFL test administrator at an official DSST/DANTES, CLEP or TOEFL test site.
 Students requesting approval must also submit a minimum score of 500 on the paper examination, 173 on the computer-based or 79 on the Internet-based Test of English as a Foreign Language (TOEFL) prior to registering for the examination if English is not the official language of their country of citizenship.
 Students may also submit a minimum score of 6.5 on the IELTS (International English Language System) examination.
 Examinations are mailed via overnight express service, and students are responsible for all mailing costs and proctoring fees.
 Thomas Edison State University reserves the right to approve the proctoring arrangement.